MhammadAli/Calculator/README.md

 # Calculator

-The calculator does the additon, subtraction, multiplication , division , cube number, square number and square root . edited
+The calculator does the additon, subtraction, multiplication, division, cube of a number, square of a number, square root of a number and cubic root of a number . edited
 //MuhammadAli
 //attar
+//Mahmoud
 // Abdelrahman Reda